Reviews You Can Rely On

 Slicing

 Delivering an above-average performance, the Elemental earned an above-average score.
-We sliced zucchini, potatoes, and tomatoes to assess the aptitude of each model, as well as if it was possible to adjust the thickness of the slice on the slicing disc.
 The slicing blade was easy to adjust, with the numbers corresponding to the desired thickness in millimeters.
 It did a fantastic job slicing tomatoes, though the feed tube wouldn't fit the largest tomato we had.

 cuisinart elemental 13-cup - the even tomato slices created by the elemental.